willvale/premake-ndk/README.md

 * `stl`: A string specifying the STL support desired.
 Defaults to `system`, i.e. minimal C runtime with no STL support.

 * `packagename`: For `ndk-manifest` only, a string specifiying the package name to use.
 E.g. `com.mycompany.myapp`

+* `basepackagename`: For `ndk-manifest` only, a string specifying the package containing the Activity class to extend.

+* `activityname`: For `ndk-manifest` only, a string specifiying the name of your application's activity.

+* `baseactivityname`: For `ndk-manifest` only, a string specifying the name of the activity you're extending.

 * `packageversion`: For `ndk-manifest` only, an integer specifying the package's revision number.